top of page

 What and Why

 Bruges (Dutch: Brugge) was at one point the commercial heart of the world, due its port and rivers.
-As a result of its economic might during the Middle Ages, the city saw the construction of many of the city's impressive old buildings, the magnificient belfry and its second city wall and perhaps most importantly, the world's first stock exchange was formed.
+The city connects with the North Sea all the way via various canals to Zeebrugge, now being made part of Bruges.
+The result of its economic superpower heydays during the Middle Ages, the city saw the construction of many of the city's impressive old buildings, the magnificent belfry and its second city wall and perhaps most importantly for our modern capitalist world, the world's first stock exchange was formed.

 The economic prosperity is strongly associated with its geographic location.
 On one hand, the city is a port and facilitates trade, especially the textile industry.
 Secondly it had a strategic location at the crossroads of the northern Hanseatic League (Middle Low German: Hanse) and the southern trade routes and hence the city developed.
-The city, however, started its decline after the 1500s CE when the canals started to get silted and transportation became more and more difficult.
-The decline also led to change of the city ownership between Spain, Austria, France and Netherlands until Belgium gained independence in 1830 CE.
+The city, however, started its decline after the 1500s when the canals started to get silted and transportation became more and more difficult.
+The decline also led to change of the city's ownership between Spain (Spanish: España), Austria (German: Österreich), France and Netherlands (Nederland) until Belgium (België) gained independence in 1830.
+Paradoxically, this decline preserved its mediaeval fabric and beauty and the city remains almost as it was, due to lack of financial budget to do anything major to the city.
+Industrial redevelopment was limited until only recently.
+The city therefore brings together mediaeval urban fabric, canal network and commercial heritage.

 During the city golden age, it also occurred that a series of beguinage (begijnhof) was formed, which will be detailed later in this blog.